-Perspective | The Nats have shaken off slow starts before, but this one seems to beg bigger questions
+Perspective | The Nats have shaken off slow starts before, but this one seems to raise bigger questions

 The Nationals used 12 players to beat the Phillies on Thursday.
 Five of them will be free agents after this year: Schwarber, Hudson, second baseman Josh Harrison, third baseman Starlin Castro and catcher Yan Gomes.
 Bell and shortstop Trea Turner are signed only through 2022.
 They’re not alone.
 Ace Max Scherzer, first baseman Ryan Zimmerman, closer Brad Hand, fourth starter Jon Lester, backup catcher Alex Avila and utility man Jordy Mercer are all without contracts beyond this year.

 Viewed one way, that’s a lot of flexibility.
 Viewed another, that’s a lot of pieces — of all manner of importance — that could be moving.
-Most of the farm system’s best prospects are closer to their draft years than their big-league arrivals.
+Most of the farm system’s best prospects are closer to their draft years than their big league arrivals.
 There aren’t in-house solutions for many — any? — of those possible vacancies.

 So there are fundamental, summer-long questions.
 Whether Turner and franchise outfielder Juan Soto can be signed to extensions is central.
 But so is: Who else should be part of a contending core in years to come?

 That is Mike Rizzo’s charge.
 Since the Nationals first became postseason contenders in 2012, the general manager and his front office have been sellers at the trade deadline only once — in 2018.
-Even then, they did so halfheartedly — dealing Daniel Murphy, Gio Gonzalez and Brandon Kintzler, but squelching a deal Rizzo had in place for Harper, the star free agent-to-be, because ownership couldn’t quite stomach it.
+Even then, they did so halfheartedly — dealing Daniel Murphy, Gio Gonzalez and Brandon Kintzler but squelching a deal Rizzo had in place for Harper, the star free agent-to-be, because ownership couldn’t quite stomach it.
 In every other summer, Washington has tried to add pieces.
 Doing that annually creates better postseason rosters.
 It also takes a toll on a player development system.

 Now, there’s evidence, though not conclusive, that the current roster isn’t built to contend.
-They average 3.58 runs, better than just two teams in baseball.
+The Nationals average 3.58 runs, better than just two teams in baseball.
 Stephen Strasburg is working his way back from injury.
 Who knows how he’ll pitch — and how much he’ll pitch — once he returns?

 Is there enough here?
 There’s time to discover.